Hawaii lawmakers to hold special session to consider gay marriage

 In June, the U.S. Supreme Court delivered a landmark victory for gay rights by forcing the federal government to recognize same-sex marriages in states where it is legal and paving the way for gay marriage in California.

-But the court did not endorse a fundamental right for gay people to marry, leaving the issue to the states, at least for now.
+But the court did not endorse a fundamental right for gay people to marry, leaving the issue to be decided on a state-by-state basis, at least for now.
 Same-sex couples and gay rights organizations now have 36 lawsuits pending in 20 states, according to Davidson.

-Last week, same-sex weddings started in New Jersey, and the high court in New Mexico heard arguments on whether same-sex couples should be allowed to marry.
+Last week, same-sex weddings started in New Jersey, and the high court in New Mexico heard arguments on whether gay marriage should be recognized there statewide.

 Lawmakers in Illinois are also considering the issue.